MasayoshiTsutsui/CNN-from-scratch/README.md

 # Features

-This program can run on Tensor Cores.
+This program supports Tensor Core.

-Tensor Cores are specific circuits on recent GPUs which calculate matrix multiplication.
+Tensor Core is an arithmetic circuit specialized for matrix multiplication operations.